Foxy6670/gym-retro-ai-preset-with-flaws-master/README.md

 What's happening: It uses the original resolution divided by 8 with grayscale.
 This can make it hard to see most things, such as rocks and slopes.
 I also can't configure it to play Sega Master System games, such as Sonic 1 SMS.

 Special Thanks to Lucas Thompson for helping me out with this.
-Here is Lucas's channel: https://www.youtube.com/LucasThompson
+Here is Lucas's channel.
+(Subscribe to them, they deserve it!) https://www.youtube.com/LucasThompson